microscope-mobile/ionic-firebase/README.md

-# microscope-mobile-sidemenu
+# microscope-mobile-firebase
- browserify ionic project / npm workflow sidemenu template
+ browserify ionic project / npm workflow template with firebase backend as a service.

  Requirements
 ------------